Skip to main content

 What Are Capital Expenditures (CapEx) in a Cannabis Facility?

-Capital expenditures (often shortened to CapEx or “capital spend”) are the large, up-front investments you make in long-lived assets—things that will support your cannabis operation for years, not months.
+Capital expenditures (CapEx) are the large, up-front investments you make in long-lived assets—things that will support your cannabis operation for years, not months.

 In a cannabis facility, CapEx typically includes:

-• Over-spending on CapEx can crush your EBITDA margin and delay breakeven for years.
+CapEx sets your funding requirement, influences your depreciation schedule, and over-spending on it can crush your EBITDA margin and delay breakeven for years.

 Key Takeaways